Tracy Austin: Playing style

+Post-tennis career

+Austin first worked as a pundit and commentator in March 1991, for CBS, at the U.S. Women's Hardcourt Championships in San Antonio, a tournament which concluded with Steffi Graf recovering from a 1–4 deficit in the first set of the final to defeat Monica Seles 6–4, 6–3.
+Austin interviewed Graf on court after Graf's victory.

-Since retiring as a player, Austin has worked as a commentator for NBC and the USA Network for the French Open and the US Open.
-During the 2000s, she worked for the Seven Network, which broadcast the Australian Open and usually participates in the BBC's Wimbledon coverage.
+Since retiring as a player in 1994, Austin has worked as a pundit and commentator for NBC, CBS and the USA Network for the French Open and the US Open.
+During the 2000s, she worked for the Seven Network, which broadcast the Australian Open.
+She has worked for the BBC for many years.
 She began working for the Tennis Channel in 2010 and joined its US Open team and later its Australian Open team in 2012.
 Austin has worked for Canadian television for its coverage of the Rogers Cup since 2004.

-Austin is the focus of David Foster Wallace's "How Tracy Austin Broke My Heart" (1992), a book review of Austin's ghostwritten memoir Beyond Center Court, lacerating the work for using generic, bland clichés of sports autobiographies to hide the genuinely compelling and tragic story of Austin's career.
+Personal life

+Austin is married to mortgage broker Scott Holt and is the mother of three sons: Sean, Brandon, and Dylan.
+Brandon Holt is also a professional tennis player and was previously a member of the USC tennis team.

+Austin's older sister Pam and her brothers Jeff, Doug and John were professional tennis players.
+She is the sister-in-law of fitness author Denise Austin, who is married to Jeff.